 Just a few houses past Iceland, you will find a Co-operative food store.
 Priding itself on offering “local convenience, great value food, and ethical trading” this may also be a nice option.
 The selection of groceries is good and prices are adequate.
 Its location near Urbanest is also a great plus.

 As a final thought, my personal advice to you is not to ignore the little kiosks and off-license stores you can find everywhere.
 There’s one store right on York Way on the way to King’s Cross, next to a kebab place and a coin laundry.
-It may not be appealing from the outside – they rarely are, in my opinion – but it is very cheap and should have all of the basic necessities if you’re running late and facing an empty fridge at home.
+It may not be appealing from the outside – they rarely are, in my opinion – but it is very cheap and should have all of the basic necessities if you’re running late and facing an empty fridge back at your student accommodation.
 Other places like it can be found aplenty on Caledonian Road.
 Though of course, on that topic, if you walk down Caledonian Road, you may just as well stop by one of the many chicken, kebab, pizza or Asian take-away places, if in the evening you decide that you’re not in the mood for cooking after all…